I’ve wanted a small on-camera light for a while, but most are too big and clumsy for my current run-and-gun setup with my Panasonic GH5 camera.

 The charging time to a full battery is approximately 3 hours.
 This is one of the big trade-offs of using these kinds of lights compared to other lights, which uses rechargeable batteries.

-If you run out of power you can simply swap the batteries.
+If you run out of power, you can swap the batteries.
 Either you need to carry an extra light of the same type or wait a great amount of time to get back to filming.

 Weight and dimensions

-Both of these lights are tiny, not much bigger than a credit card in terms of length and width.
+Both of these lights are tiny, not much bigger than a credit card in length and width.

 The AL-M9 is the smallest of the two lights.
 It measures 87x56mm in length and width and is only 11mm thick.
 And on top of that, it is only 140g.
 That’s amazing!